 Boxing’s most contentious rivalry is set to end with a knockout this Saturday night, live on Primetime (Channel 498 on Sky & Virgin On Demand).

-Both Manny Pacquiao and Mexican warrior Juan Manuel Marquez insist that they will flatten the other to conclusively prove who the superior fighter is as they clash for the fourth time in Las Vegas.
+Both Manny Pacquiao and Mexican warrior Juan Manuel Marquez insist that they will flatten the other to conclusively prove who the superior fighter is as they clash for the fourth time in Las Vegas.… Read Article

 by Geoffrey Ciani – When Manny Pacquiao (54-4-2, 38 KOs) squares off against Juan Manuel Marquez (54-6-1, 39 KOs) for a fourth time this Saturday, boxing fans already have a fairly good idea of what to expect.
 After all, even though Pacquiao officially has two victories and a draw against Marquez, these two have essentially battled to a stalemate after thirty-six rounds of action.
-If their past three encounters are any indication, there is little reason to believe things will unfold much differently in this fourth installment.
-The natural order of these clashing styles seemingly demands a fierce and competitive contest, and there is a strong likelihood this will yet again prove true on Saturday.
+If their past three encounters are any indication, there is little … Read Article

 Episode #4 (series finale) Other HBO playdates: Dec.
 8 (10:30 a.m.), 9 (10:30 a.m.), 10 (12:15 a.m.), 11 (11:30 a.m., 10:00 p.m.), 12 (7:30 p.m., 3:10 a.m.), 13 (midnight), and 14 (7:30 p.m.)